HIPAA Privacy Notice

 6. The child stops being eligible for coverage under the plan as a “dependent child.”

 Sometimes, filing a proceeding in bankruptcy under title 11 of the United States Code can be a qualifying event.
-If a proceeding in bankruptcy is filed with respect to Maricopa County, and that bankruptcy results in the loss of coverage of any retired employee covered under the Plan, the retired employee is a qualified beneficiary with respect to the bankruptcy.
+If a proceeding in bankruptcy is filed with respect to Maricopa County, and that bankruptcy results in the loss of coverage of any retired employee covered under the Plan, the retired employee is a qualified beneficiary.
 The retired employee’s spouse, surviving spouse, and dependent children will also be qualified beneficiaries if bankruptcy results in the loss of their coverage under the Plan.

 When is COBRA Continuation Coverage Available?

-For the other qualifying events (divorce or legal separation of the employee and spouse or a dependent child’s losing eligibility for coverage as a dependent child), you must notify the Plan Administrator.
-Generally Plans require that notification of such events be provided to the Plan Administrator within 60 days after the qualifying event has occurred.
+For the other qualifying events (divorce or legal separation of the employee and spouse or a dependent child’s losing eligibility for coverage as a dependent child), generally you must notify the Plan Administrator within 60 days after the qualifying event occurs.
 However, your Plan may allow a longer period of time to provide notification.
 Please consult your Plan’s SPD to determine the Plan’s qualifying event notification requirements.
-You must send this notice to: Maricopa County Employee Benefits and as directed under the terms of the Plan located in the SPD.
+You must send this notice to: Maricopa County Employee Benefits Division and as directed under the terms of the Plan located in the SPD.

 How is COBRA Continuation Coverage Provided?

-Once the Plan Administrator receives notice that a qualifying event has occurred, COBRA continuation coverage will be offered to each of the qualified beneficiaries.
+Once ADP Benefits Services receives notice that a qualifying event has occurred, COBRA continuation coverage will be offered to each of the qualified beneficiaries.
 Each qualified beneficiary will have an independent right to elect COBRA continuation coverage.
 Covered employees may elect COBRA continuation coverage on behalf of their spouses, and parents may elect COBRA continuation coverage on behalf of their children.

 Disability extension of 18-month period of continuation coverage

-If you or anyone in your family covered under the Plan is determined by the Social Security Administration (SSA) to be disabled at any time during the first 60 days of COBRA continuation coverage and you notify the Plan Administrator in a timely fashion, you and your entire family may be entitled to receive up to an additional 11 months of COBRA continuation coverage, for a total maximum of 29 months.
-You must make sure that you provide a copy of the SSA’s disability determination to the Plan Administrator prior to the last day of the initial 18-month COBRA continuation coverage period AND within 60 days of the latest of the dates listed below:
+If you or anyone in your family covered under the Plan is determined by the Social Security Administration (SSA) to be disabled and you notify the Plan Administrator in a timely fashion, you and your entire family may be entitled to receive up to an additional 11 months of COBRA continuation coverage, for a total maximum of 29 months.
+The disability would have to start at some time before the 60th day of COBRA continuation coverage and must last at least until the end of the 18-month period of COBRA continuation coverage.

 This notice should be sent to: Maricopa County Employee Benefits or other party as indicated in the COBRA Election Notice you receive at the time you are offered COBRA continuation coverage.*